Can’t wait to go on a holiday? Your dreams will soon come true, thanks to the Singapore-Hong Kong travel bubble...

 5. Shop and pamper yourself

 Fancy some retail therapy after a dark, dark year?
-Spend all your holiday cash at Hong Kong’s shopping malls for fashion, design and homeware.
+Splash your cash at Hong Kong’s shopping malls for fashion, design and homeware.
 For a little indulgent sesh, head to the city’s best places for facials, affordable massages, hair treatments and mani-pedis.

 If you can’t wait for the Singapore-Hong Kong travel bubble to kick in, start booking your hotels before everyone else!